 9. Captain

-The command of a company of soldiers has historically corresponded to the army rank of captain, which is a commissioned officer rank.
-Some air forces and marine forces also employ the rank.
+The command of a company of soldiers corresponds to the army rank of captain, which is a commissioned officer rank.
+Air and marine forces also employ the rank.

 A company or artillery battery’s commander or second-in-command is typically a captain today.